 I love taking long walks with my foster mom and my foster dog brother.
 He is only six years old, but I can keep up with him just fine.
 We usually do a couple of miles in the morning and a couple more miles before it gets dark, plus a lot of short potty walks.
 Sometimes when my foster mom is working in the yard, I just hang out with her off leash.
 There is no fence, but I stay close by to watch her, even when my foster brother wants to take off!
 I like swimming, too.
 I got to jump into the lake a few times before the water became too cold.

 I get really excited when it is time for a car ride, and I jump right in to go.
 Maybe I should be a little more discriminating, since some of those trips were not for walks in the woods but rather to the vet's office.
-I did do fine there (except for the rambunctious part), and they said I pretty much ignored the resident cat.
+I did do fine there (except for the rambunctious part).
 My groomer said I was very well-behaved when she trimmed my feathers and paws and gave me a bath.
 I got to spend the night at a dog hotel one time, and the lady there said I was the nicest boy ever – I gave her lots of kisses.
 So I come with a lot of excellent references!

 When she leaves the house, my foster mom always crates both me and my foster brother because he is a holy terror if he's left to his own devices.
 I kind of like my crate, even though I howl for a little while when she is leaving (but that's just so she knows I will miss her).
 I have never had an accident in the house and I do not mess with anything that is not mine.

 Although there are dog beds all over the house, I prefer to spend my time as close to Mom as I can, even if I am on the not-so-soft floor.
 I guess that makes me a Velcro Springer.
 I like to sit on the couch and get petted while she watches TV, and I sleep on the bed with her and my foster brother at night.